Psykotikism/Mutant_Tanks/INFORMATION.md

 			// "survivor"/"hurt" - 2
 			"Kamikaze Hit Mode"			"0"

+			// The amount of damage required to power up the Mutant Tank's kamikaze ability.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Minimum: 0.0 (OFF)
+			// Maximum: 99999.0
+			"Kamikaze Meter"			"0.0"

 			// The mode of the Mutant Tank's kamikaze ability.
 			// Note: This setting can be overridden for specific players.
 			// --